 Beekeeping is a farming activity that creates a virtuous agricultural cycle.
 It preserves the natural flora and, as pollinators, bees play a vital role in tree-growing, which in turn aids reforestation efforts.
 Holistically, beekeeping contributes to a healthy ecosystem, helps maintain biodiversity and speeds up land restoration.
 Marrying the environmental and social benefits of beekeeping is a welcome friend to RFS which has seen many successes in its beekeeping projects, including moving income sources away from charcoal to honey and advancing benefits for women in project sites.

-Led by UNDP, the RFS Ethiopia project provided extensive training in all aspects of beekeeping and establishing bee colonies: how to build apiaries using wax foundation sheets for the frames; colony manipulation to increase the standard of beehives; and how to transfer bees to different hives.
+Led by UNDP and implemented by the Environmental Protection Authority (EPA) of Ethiopia, the RFS Ethiopia project provided extensive training in all aspects of beekeeping and establishing bee colonies: how to build apiaries using wax foundation sheets for the frames; colony manipulation to increase the standard of beehives; and how to transfer bees to different hives.

 New beekeepers were also taught about the end markets and pricing for harvested honey and beeswax – both sought-after products with significant earnings potential.